Are you wondering how much in-home care services cost? If yes, keep reading to find out the prices you can expect.

 An hourly rate is the most direct way to calculate your expenses.
 Additionally, the cost depends on the senior’s lifestyle.

-- Example: If a senior needs assistance for a few hours per day, the expenses won’t be expensive.
+- Example: If a senior needs assistance for a few hours daily, the expenses won’t be expensive.
 Seniors who require additional hours require higher costs.

-It’s worth noting that some homecare agencies require minimum hours that could range from two to four hours each day.
+It’s worth noting that some homecare agencies require minimum hours ranging from two to four hours each day.

 Day and Overnight Rates